coolboy19521/AZE44/src/README.md

 >[!IMPORTANT]
 >This README file includes some gifs, which could be best viewed through the GitHub itself.
+You might need to wait for some GIFs to load as well.
 >[!IMPORTANT]
 >There are some heavy videos inside this README file.
 Please wait until the page is fully loaded before proceeding.